Haybu/MQClient/README.md

 # Configure IBM MQ with Mutual SSL and Test with a Sample Java App

-1- Follow the steps in `create-certs.sh` file to create MQ server and client SSL keys and certificates.
+1- Follow the steps in `create-certs.sh` file to create MQ server and client SSL self-signed certificates and private keys.

 2- login to Openshift cluster in your terminal.